TheRetroWeb/PicoPOST/README.md

 - Port 84h reaodut, for Compaq machines*
 - Port 300h readout, for some EISA systems*
 - Port 378h readout, for some Olivetti machines*
+- More complete bus activity dumping facility
-- Reset pulse detection**
+- Reset pulse detection
 - +5V, +12V and -12V voltage monitor
 - Display is dimmed after 15s of inactivity to mitigate burn-in
 - Flying Toasters! screensaver after 30s of inactivity on the main menu

-> *: We don't have a specimen handy, so we need confirmation from someone else out there.\
+> *: We don't have a specimen handy, so we need confirmation from someone else out there.
-> **: It used to work at some point, now it's not doing anything.
-Maybe I'm not smart enough.

 ### Videos